Everything you need to know as a first-time student.

 At all times during this course, delegates are expected to comply with the QUT Student Code of Conduct.

-To cancel your registration, you must apply in writing to the Course Manager at the Office of Continuing Professional Education
+To cancel your registration, you must apply in writing to the Course Manager at Continuing Professional Education.

 If you cancel at least 10 business days before the course commences, you will receive a partial refund, ie: the full fee less $100 administration fee.